Amazon’s Ultimatum to City of East Palo Alto: Change the Rules or We Walk

 She went on about some of the larger issues at play:

 “The issue is that there was no public process in order to inform the community that this ‘deal’ was on the table, in the first place,” she told the Observer.
+(Note: the proposal was posted on the City Hall bulletin board and website).
 “Another issue is of course the tech bullying which surfaced in Amazon’s rhetoric/ultimatum to the city council and/or city staff-persons.
 It is indicative of a larger societal issue.”

 Brown was recently involved in organizing action around Facebook’s roll in the #TechTakeover.
 While East Palo Alto residents are struggling, the company offered its employees a $10,000 to $15,000 incentive to “move closer to work.”
 Given that Facebook is located in Menlo Park, “closer” ended up meaning East Palo Alto.

-Amazon and The Sobrado Organization have yet to respond to our multiple inquiries.
+Amazon and The Sobrato Organization have yet to respond to our multiple inquiries.